-Are you considering dental implants as a tooth replacement option?
-Our Lloydminster dentists will explain exactly what they are, and the advantages and disadvantages of this procedure.
+If you're considering dental implants as a tooth replacement option you may have questions about the pros and cons of this popular procedure.
+Our Lloydminster dentists explain exactly what they are, and some advantages and disadvantages of dental implants.

 What Are Dental Implants?

-Dental implants can permanently replace missing teeth.
+For many people, dental implants offer an ideal permanent solution to replacing missing teeth.
 Held in place with a tiny titanium rod implanted into the patient’s jaw bone, the implant serves as the root of the artificial tooth.

 Titanium is used because this type of metal can bond with the bone.
 Titanium implants are very stable, secure tooth replacements.
 We then cap the dental implant with a dental crown, which looks like a natural tooth.